mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 >
 > *(He drifts closer, studying you with ancient eyes)*
 >
 > *"I am Arcturus, High Mage of the Order of the Unveiled Truth.
-I died three thousand years ago in the First Sundering, binding my spirit to this archive so that forbidden knowledge would not be lost when civilizations fell.
+I died three thousand years ago in the First Worldrend, binding my spirit to this archive so that forbidden knowledge would not be lost when civilizations fell.
 Since then, I have watched seven kingdoms rise, corrupt, and collapse on this very spot.
 I have seen history rewritten by victors, truth buried beneath lies, and the same mistakes repeated across millennia.
 I am very, very tired."*

 **If Party Asks Why They're Here:**